Are Non-Mandatory Tender Briefings Worth The Effort?

 So next time you are offered a ‘non-mandatory’ briefing, be sure to register.
 You never know what additional knowledge you might gain.

-Attending can provide you with that extra winning edge or may even save you valuable time by confirming that the opportunity is not the right fit for your organisation.
+Attending can provide you with that extra winning edge.
+Or, it may even save you valuable time by confirming that the opportunity is not the right fit for your organisation – leading to a no-bid decision.